 Of course, when you’re an adult you can’t just throw away every single paper that comes through your house.
 It’s just not a good idea and could lead to some trouble down the road.

-So, I figured between KonMari and my own obsessive organizing tendencies, I could come up with a system that would work for anyone.
-Here are my steps to getting your paper clutter organized once and for all:
+So, I figured between KonMari and my own obsessive organizing tendencies, I could come up with a system that would work for anyone to organize paper.
+Here are my steps to help you figure out the best organize paper files and clutter once and for all:

 The first step of this whole thing is to gather all of your papers.
 Yes, every paper you can find in your whole dang house.
 Leave the sentimental things out of it for now (that comes later), but grab each and every important and unimportant-looking piece of paper you can find and dump it all in one place.